Professional Member of Editorial Freelancers Association and Publishers Marketplace.

-I can edit both Microsoft Word and PDF files; Word is preferred.
+I can edit both Microsoft Word and PDF files.

 Book Proposal Critique

 IMPORTANT: Please let me know which literary agents you are submitting to before I evaluate the proposal, as each agency’s requirements differ.
 Book proposal writing and revision help is also available, if desired.

 For this service, I will read through your proposal, making in-text comments and putting together a formal critique letter.
-In this evaluation, I will note strengths and weaknesses within each proposal element while also offering suggestions for improvement.
+In this evaluation, I will note strengths and weaknesses within each proposal element and also offer suggestions for improvement.
 After the query letter, the proposal is a nonfiction writer’s most important marketing piece in his or her quest toward publication.
-Fiction writers will also have to submit proposal elements, such as a novel synopsis and about-the-author page.
+Fiction writers will have to submit proposal elements, such as a novel synopsis and about-the-author page.
 Again, individual agent and publishing house submission requirements differ.

 Query Letter Critique and Revision

 Your query letter is the most important element in your proposal package.
-This letter is the first piece of writing an agent or publisher will read, so it has to be your very best work: compelling, well structured, and letter-perfect.
+This letter is the first piece of writing an agent or a publisher will read, so it has to be your very best work: compelling, well structured, and letter-perfect.

 For this service, I will read through your letter and provide suggestions for improvement.
-You will then revise your letter and resubmit it to me.
-I will look over this revision and make any additional edits.
+We will then go back and forth until the letter is the best it can be.

 Researched Agent List

 Let me help you find the best agents for your manuscript!
-I will conduct solid research to compile a list of at least six agents and/or pub houses (if desired) that seem a good fit for your work.
-This list will include the reasons I chose each agent—information that will help you tweak your template query letter to each agent.
+I will conduct solid research to compile a list of at least six agents and/or publishing houses (if desired) that seem a good fit for your work.
+This list will include the reasons I chose each agent or pub house—information that will help you tweak your template query letter to each.